-In March 2020 the US has declared a 50-state disaster, something that has never before happened in the history of the United States.
-Because of the swift spread of the coronavirus, many small businesses have been hit hard by the economic impacts of the pandemic and are now in need of an SBA Disaster Loan disbursement.
+In March 2020 the U.S. declared a 50-state disaster, something that has never before happened in the history of the United States.
+Many small businesses have been hit hard by the economic impacts of the current pandemic.
+These small businesses are now in need of an SBA disaster loan.

 The virus’s economic effects are expected to be felt long into the future.
 Business owners are questioning whether they will be able to survive this unprecedented disaster.